The Red List of Trains in Japan

 History

-The 115 series was designed by Japanese National Railways as a standard suburban train type for lines with steep gradients, most of which are in cold regions.
+The 115 series was designed by Japanese National Railways as a standard suburban train type for railways with steep gradients, most of which are in cold regions.
 It is based on 111 and 113 series, but the 115 series has new features to deal with such harsh conditions, including enhanced braking system, more powerful motors and semi-automatic doors.
-Furthermore, the 115 series can be formed of coaches fewer than the 111 and 113s easily (such as three coaches), as less passengers than urban areas use the lines which the 115 series serves.
-All carriages introduced are standard-class coaches.
+Furthermore, the 115 series can be formed of coaches fewer than the 111 and 113s easily (such as three coaches), as less passengers than urban areas use the trains where the 115 series serves.
+All 115-series carriages are standard-class coaches.

-The 115 series were used on various lines from Niigata to Yamaguchi Prefectures.
-In the Greater Tokyo Area, they were the most common train on Chuo Main Line (from Tachikawa to the east), Tohoku Main Line (also known as Utsunomiya Line) and Takasaki Line.
-They were also used in Shizuoka and Yamanashi Prefectures including Gotemba and Minobu Lines.
-In the west, the 115 series has been very common in Okayama and Hiroshima Prefectures.
+The 115 series were used on various lines from Niigata to Yamaguchi Prefectures including Tokyo, Nagoya and Osaka.
+In the Greater Tokyo Area, they were the most common train on the Chuo Main Line (from Tachikawa to the east), the Tohoku Main Line (also known as the Utsunomiya Line) and the Takasaki Line.
+They were also used in Shizuoka and Yamanashi Prefectures including the Gotemba and Minobu Lines.
+In the west, the 115 series has been very common in Okayama, Hiroshima and Yamaguchi Prefectures.

-Some units were transferred to private railways as well, such as Shinano Railway and Izukyu.
+Some units were later transferred to private railways, such as Shinano Railway and Izukyu.

 Current Operations & Future Prospects

-JR West uses them in Okayama area, mostly on San-yo Main Line as well as Ako, Hakubi and Uno Lines.
-There are also limited services on Fukuen and San-in Lines.
-The company has been replacing them with 227 series, but some 115 series could remain for a while.
-In addition, several units are used on San-yo Main Line in Yamaguchi area.
+JR West uses them in Okayama and Yamaguchi areas, mostly on the San-yo Main Line as well as the Ako, Hakubi and Uno Lines.
+There are also limited services on the Fukuen and San-in Lines.
+The company has been replacing them with 227 series, and the number of the 115 series is dramatically declining.
+In addition, many units are used on the San-yo Main Line in the Yamaguchi area, where brand new trains will be introduced in around 2027.

 Shinano Railway uses them on the entire lines, though gradually decreasing as brand new trains are introduced.
-The company plans to withdraw all 115 series trains by 2027, though the company concedes that the plan is subject to change because of the COVID-19 pandemic.
+The company plans to withdraw all 115 series trains by 2028.

 Photos

-So-called "Yokosuka Livery", which was common on Chuo Main Line.
+So-called "Yokosuka Livery", which was common on the Chuo Main Line.

 Those in Nagano area were also common in the west of Tokyo.